-The area used to calculate waste volumes is the total area of a waste assessment area that was authorized to remove timber and/or will contain waste material from the waste assessment area.
+The area used to calculate waste volumes is the sum of the cutting authority area and associated areas that could reasonably be expected to contain waste material from the waste assessment area (i.e. stumps, logs, bucking waste, cold decks or standing timber).